 To continue my series of stories about my father's family, I want to introduce you to another of my father's cousins, Aharon Calev Prager.
 I never knew Aharon Calev because he was murdered by the Accursed some ten years before I was born.
 In fact the proud German nation murdered nearly all of his family, immediate and distant.
 Referring to this Amalekite nation as Germans does nothing in my eyes to sanitise their actions over the two thousand years of our Exile.

-My great grandfather, Rabbi Avraham haLevi Prager, was the Av Beth Din, Chief Justice, and Rosh Yeshiva of Topolcany.
+My great grandfather, Rabbi Avraham haLevi Prager, was the chief rabbi and Av Beth Din, Chief Justice, of the Topolcany Jewish community.
 He was one of the main students of the holy K'thav Sopher of Pressburg.

 Rabbi Prager passed away in 1901.
 In addition to a number of daughters, he was survived by one son, Reb Moshe.

-The rabbi of Topolcany during Rav Prager's tenure in Topolcany was Rav Calev Schlesinger.
-These two holy communal leaders are buried next to one another in the far left corner of the Jewish cemetery in Topolcany.
+The rabbi during Rav Prager's tenure was Rav Calev Schlesinger.
+These two holy communal leaders are buried next to one another in the far left corner of the Topoľčany Jewish cemetery.
 I have visited their final resting places.

 A son was subsequently born to the Prager family, and he was given the name Calev.
 To his family he was known as Feivel.